-The Board has delegated responsibility to the ARMC for reviewing Spark's principal risks on an annual basis; ensuring that management has established a risk management framework that includes policies and procedures to effectively identify, treat and monitor principal business risks; assessing the effectiveness of the risk management system and ensuring it is fit-for-purpose annually; and monitoring compliance with the risk management framework.
+The Board has delegated responsibility to the ARMC for reviewing Spark's principal risks on an annual basis; ensuring that management has established a risk management framework that includes policies and procedures to effectively identify, treat and monitor principal business risks; assessing the effectiveness of the risk management system and ensuring it is fit for purpose annually; and monitoring compliance with the risk management framework.

 The ARMC is tasked with ensuring the quality, credibility and objectivity of Spark's accounting processes, including financial reporting.
-The ARMC will discuss half-yearly and annual reports with management, including whether the reporting is consistent with the Committee members' information and knowledge and whether it is adequate for shareholder needs.
+The ARMC will discuss interim financial statements and annual reports with management, including whether the reporting is consistent with the Committee members' information and knowledge and whether it is adequate for shareholder needs.

-The Chair of the ARMC is independent and is not the Chair of the Board.
+The ARMC is comprised solely of nonexecutive directors, and the Chair of the ARMC is independent and is not the Chair of the Board.